romanzapien/romanzapien.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hi there!
 My name is Román Zapién-Campos.
-I am a researcher interested in microbial biology — more concretely on their ecology and evolution.
-Although I have mostly relied on theoretical approaches, I am interested in combining these with experimental methods, aiming for dialogue between theory and experiments.</p>
+I am a researcher interested in microbiology — more concretely on their ecology and evolution.
+Although I have mostly relied on mathematical modelling, I am interested in combining these with experimental methods, aiming for dialogue between theory and experiments.</p>

 <p>Currently, I am a PostDoc at the Max Planck Institute for Evolutionary Biology (Plön, Germany), where I also completed my PhD (December 2021).
-I work with Arne Traulsen in the Evolutionary Theory department, studying the ecology and evolution of microbes associated with hosts.</p>
+I work with Arne Traulsen in the Evolutionary Theory department, studying the ecology and evolution of microbes associated with hosts – often called microbiome.</p>

 <p>Before coming to Plön, I was involved in other research projects.
-For my BSc thesis in IPN (Mexico), I worked on a cellular automaton to investigate the preservation of microbial diversity in highly antagonistic communities.
-After this, during my MRes thesis in UCL (UK), I investigated how to engineer microbial interactions leading to a stable mutualism.</p>
+For my BSc thesis in IPN (Mexico), I worked on a spacial model to investigate the preservation of microbial diversity in highly antagonistic communities.
+After this, during my MRes thesis in University College London (UK), using a model I investigated how microbial interactions could be engineered to sustain a stable mutualism.</p>

 <p>A list of my publications can be found <a href="https://scholar.google.com/citations?user=TyfoFisAAAAJ&hl=en">here</a>.</p>

-<p>I am always up to chat about science.
-Please feel free to reach me out on my email or Twitter.
+<p>I am always up for a little chat, do not hesitate to get in touch.
 Have a nice day! :)</p>

-<h2>Academic Experience</h2>
+<h2>Academic Path</h2>

 <ul class="skill-list">
 	<li>PostDoc (2022 - ongoing).<br>Max Planck Institute for Evolutionary Biology (Plön, Germany).<br>Supervisor: Arne Traulsen.</li><br>